 Person entering – Step aside; I’m not gonna miss this train!

-You may also hear ‘mi amor’ directed at someone when there’s absolute disdain, anger or even hatred involved.
+Finally, I’ve also come across the phrase ‘mi amor’ used when there’s absolute disdain, anger, or even hatred involved –

 ¿Sabes qué, mi amor?
 Te lo digo desde el fondo de mi corazón: ¡ya no te soporto!

 You know what, sweetie-pie?
 Let me tell you from the bottom of my heart: I can’t stand you anymore!

 ‘Mi amor‘ pronunciation and spelling

 Guess what?
 It’s actually pretty simple to pronounce ‘mi amor’:

 - The word ‘mi’ sounds like ‘mee’ (as in the English pronoun ‘me’!)